GenesysGo/docs-shadow-cloud/operate/node-faq.md

 For the rest just follow this guide: https://docs.shdwdrive.com/operate#to-operate-a-shdwnode-you-must

-## **Q: When Testnet 2 starts, will all existing nodes automatically transition to Testnet 2?**

-A: No. There will be an announcement that calls for a global restart on the 16th.
-All shdwOperators will be required to download the latest version of D.A.G.G.E.R. and restart their nodes.

 ## **Q: How do I associate my node ID with my wallet and get the shdwOperator role?**

 A: The process for associating your node ID with your wallet is explained in the [verification guide](./#discord-verification).